 Creating random assignments

-- Go to Judging > Assignments
+- In the Manage workspace, go to Judging > Settings > Assignments

 - Click New random assignment

 - Score set from the Score set drop-down

 - Round from the Round drop-down option; if you haven't created your judging round yet, see our guide: Round configuration

 - Select whether you are assigning entries per judge or judges per entry